The right treatment

 - In the case of acute inflammation, a visit to the ophthalmologist is recommended, as anti-bacterial or anti-inflammatory therapy may be necessary at the start of treatment.
 However, chronic eyelid inflammation (blepharitis) also requires regular check-ups with an ophthalmologist.

-- Accompanying this, treatment with an antiseptic eye ointment containing the active ingredient bibrocathol (Posiformin® 2 % eye ointment) in combination with eye drops containing salicylic acid (POSIFORLID COMOD® eye drops (Mandatory informations)) has proved successful.
+- Accompanying this, treatment with an antiseptic eye ointment containing the active ingredient bibrocathol (Posiformin® 2% eye ointment (Mandatory informations)) in combination with eye drops containing salicylic acid (POSIFORLID COMOD® eye drops (Mandatory informations)) has proved successful.

 2. Daily eyelid hygiene

 - Massaging and cleansing the edges of the eyelids